markjprice/cs12dotnet8/docs/errata/improvements.md

 ```

 > The `BeginInvoke` method is beyond the scope of this book but I include it so that you know it exists.

+Delegates and their method handlers have a potentially many-to-many relationship.
+One delegate can have one method handler.
+But one delegate can have many method handlers (you do this when you hook up `Shout` to both `Harry_Shout` and `Harry_Shout_2`).
+And many delegates can reference one method handler.
+Or any combination of these.

 In Step 3, we define a method to handle the event when it is raised, as shown in the following code:
 ```cs